 The large collection of early atlases was in the main generously donated by Alderman W A Cadbury during the 1920s and 1930s.
 It includes an atlas published by A. Lafreri in Rome (1553 80) which contains five unique maps found in no other surviving copy.
 Amongst his other gifts were a number of early editions of Ptolemy, some hand-coloured and dating from the Venetian edition of 1475, and a Mercator atlas of 1633.
 This is hand coloured, printed in Amsterdam and orientated according to his new projection which more accurately aligned longitude and latitude.
 The earliest English marine atlas, the Mariners Mirrour (1588), nicknamed a Waggoner, was based on a Dutch atlas by Wagenaer, and the later more comprehensive French marine atlas was called Le Neptune franis (1693).
 The finely coloured and decorated Grand Atlas by Blaeu in 12 volumes (1667) was an earlier acquisition, and the Theatre of the Empire of Great Britaine, an atlas by John Speed (1614) was presented by Paul Cadbury in 1966.

-The Library's unique copy of Christopher Saxton's wall map of Great Britain (1583) - pictured above - is on permanent display on Floor 6 of the Central Library, and his atlas of maps of England and Wales (1579) is available in two hand-coloured copies.
+The map collection, including the library's unique copy of Christopher Saxton's wall map of Great Britain (1583) - pictured above - is now housed in the Library of Birmingham.
+Saxton's atlas of maps of England and Wales (1579) is available in two hand-coloured copies.